What’s the difference between talking to you or my best friend or family?

 How long will it take?

 Unfortunately, this is not possible to say in a general FAQs page.
-Everyone’s circumstances are unique to them and the length of time therapy can take to allow you to accomplish your goals depends on your desire for personal development, your commitment change and the varying factors and life’s circumstances that are driving you to seek therapy at this time.
+Everyone’s circumstances are unique to them and the length of time therapy can take to allow you to accomplish your goals depends on your desire for personal development, your commitment to change and the varying factors and life’s circumstances that are motivating you to seek therapy at this time.

 What will the costs be?

-The cost of your therapy will depend on the coverage your particular health insurance plan allows. , what the out of pocket costs will be for you such as any deductible amount yet to be paid that calendar year and if you have a co-insurance or co-payment amount due each session.
+The cost of your therapy will depend on the coverage your particular health insurance plan allows, what the out of pocket costs will be for you such as any deductible amount yet to be paid that calendar year and if you have a co-insurance or co-payment amount due each session.
 To help you avoid any unpleasant surprises, we will verify your insurance coverage at the beginning of your therapy and collect co-insurance or co-pays at the time of your service.
 We can accept checks, cash or credit payments.
 Some individuals will also have HSA or FSA accounts that we can accept payment through if you have a debit card.

 What is Mental Health Parity and how might it impact my costs for mental health therapy?